Hyper-TH/Advance_Databases_CA_1/README.md

+# Technologies used
+    - GitBash
+    - VSC
+    - DBeaver
+    - Docker

+# What this folder contains

+## SQL to create the database (Star Schema) in MariaDB based on the dimensional model derived
+  - MusicCompDimSetup.sql

+## Code for ETL to populate database from the original data
+  - MusicCompStagingLoad.sql
+    - Stages all dims
+  - VotesFactStaging.sql
+    - Stages the fact table (vote)
+  - loadToDims.sql
+    - Loads data from all stages to dims

+## SQL to implement the queries
+  - Queries.sql

+## SQL to implement any indexes introduced to improve query performance
+  - indexQuery.sql
+    - Contains the script used to run MariaDB
+    - Contains the scripts used to check query performance
+    - Contains the script used to create an index

+## SQL needed to demonstrate the performance pre and post implementation of any indexes
+  - indexQuery.sql
+    - Contains the script used to run MariaDB
+    - Contains the scripts used to check query performance
+    - Contains the script used to create an index

+## Code needed to create and populate an equivalent CouchDB database (shell script)
+  - exportToJSON.sql
+    - SQL query used to export as JSON from DBeaver
+    - Contains the script used to import resulting JSON to couch DB
+  - fact_votes.json
+    - Exported JSON from query and DBeaver

+## Code needed to implement a simple query against the equivalent of the fact table in this CouchDB
+  - catNameIndex.JSON
+    - Contains Mango Query to create an index
+  - mangoQueryCatName.JSON
+    - Query to find all Jury instances, displaying the participant name they voted for, their voting mode, sorted by category name

 # Initial Dataset Description

 A TV production company is interested in analyzing some statistics related to an annual music contest in Ireland.